Pwd9000-ML/blog-devto/posts/2023/GitHub-Opensource-Contribute/GitHub-Opensource-Contribute.md

 As a developer, contributing to open source projects on **GitHub** can boost your skills, broaden your network, and amp up your resume.
 Despite these advantages, contributing to an open source community for the first time can feel daunting.

-Hopefully this post will server as a comprehensive guide that walks you through finding suitable open source projects, understanding their contribution guidelines, and making your first pull request on **GitHub**.
+Hopefully this post will serve as a comprehensive guide that walks you through finding suitable open source projects, understanding their contribution guidelines, and making your first pull request on **GitHub**.

 ## Discovering Open Source Projects